Goals and Milestones

 I tell you; it is a great world because there are girls in it!
 Sex should be loving, warm and friendly.
 Otherwise, do it yourself.
 Masturbation is cheap, clean, convenient, and free of any possibility of wrongdoing–and you don’t have to go home in the cold and dark.
 But it is lonely as hell.
 I have found that it is better to copulate than not.
 Flowers sometimes work well as an aphrodisiac, but experience shows that money always works better.
 “I came, I saw, she conquered.”
 (The original Latin was garbled and misinterpreted).
 I have also learned that all men are not created equal.

 Marry above yourself!
 It will motivate you to become a better man.
 Marry for love and strive to become the best friend of the girl/woman you take as a bride.
 For without friendship, love can easily become hate and you may reach my point in life as a bitter old man.
-The other great accomplishment of my life was marrying the woman I did fifty-three years ago (fifty-four next month).
+The other great accomplishment of my life was marrying the woman I did fifty-five years ago (fifty-six month).
 She is a good woman, my best friend—And I love her very much.

 Get a dog or two!
 They will love you and in times of loss they can heal your heart and you will never be lonely.
 You can learn a lot from how dogs interact with people and other dogs.
 If you have children, remember the quote from Mr. Peabody, “Every dog should have a boy.”
 And I add “or a girl.”
 The time will come when the dog’s life must end.
 Be a man, hold it in your arms and tell it how great a dog it was when the time comes to send it onward.
 I have had seven dogs in my life, and I am a better person for knowing them.